Scholarly Metrics

 What is Citation Tracking?

-Citation tracking, or citation analysis is an important tool used to trace scholarly research, measure impact, and inform tenure and funding decisions.
+Citation tracking, or citation analysis, is a tool frequently used to trace scholarly research, measure impact, and inform tenure and funding decisions.
 The impact of an article is evaluated by counting the number of times other authors cite it in their work.
 Researchers do citation analysis for several reasons:

-• find out how much impact a particular author has had by looking at the frequency and number of his/her total citations
+- find out how much impact a particular author has had by looking at the frequency and number of their total citations.

 Article Level Metrics